ts4z/barge-rulebook/src/crazy-pineapple-high-low.md

 Note: If there are not three unpaired cards eight or lower on the board, no low hand is possible.
 If no qualifying low hand is made, the high hand scoops the pot.

+## Notes

+Crazy Pineapple is one of the games in the annual Team CHORSE event at BARGE.